-Your shortcut key should have a combination of either ‘Ctrl’ or ‘Alt’ along with ‘Shift’ and a letter, special character or a number, whichever you want.
+Your shortcut key should have a combination of either ‘Ctrl’ or ‘Alt’ along with ‘Shift’ and a letter, special character, or a number, whichever you want.

 Each time you hit the shortcut key combination on Google Chrome, the default click action of the extension or add-on will be carried out.
-But, make sure, you do not enter any key combination, which is mapped to some system activity, or it is used for some other Chrome activities, like ‘Ctrl+W’ to close the current tab, ‘Ctrl+S’ to save the current webpage, etc. In such a situation it will override the default activity of the shortcut key combination, which isn’t something you will like, in the first place.
+But, make sure, you do not enter any key combination, which is mapped to some system activity, or is used for some other Chrome activities, like ‘Ctrl+W’ to close the current tab, ‘Ctrl+S’ to save the current webpage, etc. In such a situation it will override the default activity of the shortcut key combination, which isn’t something you will like, in the first place.

-If you use Chrome for your everyday browsing needs, and a keyboard ninja, as well, this tutorial is going to help you undoubtedly, if you want to increase your productivity while working online on Google Chrome.
+If you use Chrome for your everyday browsing needs, and are a keyboard ninja, as well, this tutorial is going to help you undoubtedly, if you want to increase your productivity while working online on Google Chrome.